We educate the public and do research about recovery from moral injury.

 The Center’s public education work addresses diverse populations and occurs in several ways.
 The Center organizes conferences in Fort Worth and across the United States to educate religious leaders and their communities, service providers to veterans, veteran leaders, military and veteran families, and the wider public.
 An important feature of all its events is education in “deep listening” in response to veterans speaking of their moral injury and struggles to return home.

-In addition to conferences in Fort Worth, in March of 2014 the Center launched our program called “Soul Repair on the Road,” to meet the increasing demand for public education.
+In addition to conferences in Fort Worth, the Center launched “Soul Repair on the Road,” to meet the increasing demand for public education.
 These conferences are meant to introduce the concept of moral injury and equips congregations and service providers with means to support recovery.
 In addition, they are building regional programs that will hold local programs.

 Beyond out training Conferences, we also provide resources for those interested in helping veterans, including an annotated reading list, a study guide for congregations that introduces them to the idea of moral injury through a reading of Soul Repair: Recovering from Moral Injury After War, and a booklet to guide the Moral Injury Meetings.
 Further development will continue, with training manuals and ritual resources.